Philzen/github-pages-with-jekyll/_posts/1980-02-15-A-new-start-is-born.md

 ---
-title: A new star is born
+title: "A new star is born"
 date: 1980-02-15
 ---